Kreisau Circle: Socialist members

-Socialists members included Carlo Mierendorff, Theodor Haubach, and Julius Leber.
+Socialist members included Carlo Mierendorff, Theodor Haubach, and Julius Leber.

 Proposals for the future

 The activities of the Kreisau Circle formed around the idea that the fall of the Third Reich was in the near future.
 The day after this day when the new government would need to take over was referred to as "Day X".
 This day would mark the beginning of a new Germany and the end of an historical era.
 Therefore, based on this assumption, the job of the Kreisau Circle was to prepare for this day.
 On 24 April 1941, the Kreisau Circle created a memorandum titled, Starting-point, Objectives and Tasks.
 In this text, the Circle expresses their belief that with the end of the Third Reich would also come the end of nationalism, racism, and party politics.

 Although a general consensus existed regarding the imminent fall of the Third Reich, the question of what this reformed Germany would look like remained up for debate.
 According to Freya von Moltke, some of the most pressing questions that the group sought to answer were, "How can I make democrats out of Germans who had not been able, really, to run a democracy properly?" and "How to build a new economy and whether it should be free or not free".

 In 1943, Moltke began to prepare formal drafts for a new German constitution to answer these questions.
-In a constitutional draft made on 9 August 1943, Moltke outlined a new Reich structure which would be self-governing and rest upon the, “natural divisions of the nation: family, municipality, and land”.
+In a constitutional draft made on 9 August 1943, Moltke outlined a new Reich structure which would be self-governing and rest upon the, "natural divisions of the nation: family, municipality, and land".
 Basic freedoms were to be restored.
 Germany would become a federal state with a weak central government, divided into provinces of between 3 and 5 million people, the provinces would also be divided into self-governing communities, organised into districts.
 The regions would have parliaments elected by the district assemblies.
 The minimum voting age would be 27.
 The eligible voters, which Moltke defined as all persons over the age of 21 or have served in the military, would elect municipal and county representative assemblies.
 These district assemblies would then elect the regional legislature, which would have the responsibility of electing those in the Reichstag.
 In the realm of culture and education, Moltke emphasized the importance of a renewed relationship with the German Evangelical Church and the German Catholic Church.
 Moltke and other members in the circle wanted a restoration of Christian values that they felt had been lost and led to Hitler's regime.
 With the return of Christian values, the group believed that greater acceptance and cooperation between all peoples would occur and lead to the political unification of the European continent.
 However, this is not to be mistaken for intolerance of other religions, as Moltke emphasizes that in this new government, "The freedom of [religious] faith and conscience is guaranteed".
 Moltke hoped this government would create a unified Germany where freedom and personal responsibility would be complementary to order and leadership.